 Re-framing was the key for me, I want to be in shape.
 It was no longer “ugh I need to go to the gym” it was “I want to feel good”.
 This has been a particular struggle for me but I’m working it on it!
 Progress can be slow and steady.

 With working out came eating better.
 My partner is a good cook thank goodness so eating at home is not so much a challenge, but remember how we eat affects how we feel.
 A greasy burger taste delicious but clogged arteries not delicious.
 Healthy food is no longer terrible, dry salad.
 It can actually be tasty and affordable.
-Trust me, eat better, feel better.
+Trust me, eat better, feel better that’s real self-care.
 I gave up coffee for tea and it saved me some much time rubbing my belly as I wondered about my life choices.
 Listen to your body, it knows what you need.

 Treat Yo’ Self

 Hear me when I say Take A Break!
 You are doing yourself a huge disservice being stressed and overworked.
 It’s okay to stop, you need to stop sometimes.
 Otherwise, what is the point of all the hard work?
 I love a good weekend when I do nothing.
 Just staying in my PJ’s binge watch Netflix or going thrift shopping.
 I do what I want to not what I need to do.
-My next me day is going to be a spa day.
+My next self-care day is going to be a spa day.
 Take a timeout to do what makes you happy.

 Focus on the here and now.
 Thinking about all the things you need to do will not make you do them any faster and will likely just stress you out.
 We all could use a little practice just enjoying this moment right now.
 I like to meditate.
 I’m not terribly consistent (another work in progress) but when I do I always feel pretty good when I’m done.

 One thing I am good at, sleeping.
 I love naps so much.
-Our bodies need rest and by going nonstop out bodies are not happy.
+Our bodies need rest and by going nonstop our bodies are not happy.
 When your body isn’t happy, nobodies happy (pun so intended)!
 Get some rest.
 Go to sleep on time and get that full 8 hour of zzz’s, you’ll be thanking yourself on the morning commute.

 Honestly it has been a lot of trial and error to figure out what works for me.
 Learning about yourself should be an ongoing process anyway, right?
-As I expand and change, my process of self care changes with me.
+As I expand and change, my process of self-care changes with me.
 Some days I just need a hot shower and loud music to reset while other times I need the whole weekend.

 Sometimes it feels like we have too much going on or we just need to power through it.
 However, the best thing we can do for ourselves and those around us is to know when to say when.
 Being stressed and irritable is no fun for anyone.
 It is never selfish to do the right thing by you.